dangrie158/email-categorization-thesis/source/15_chapter_7.md

 The overall accuracy is much higher on the mail corpus than it was for any classifier on the news corpus.
 This increase in accuracy is expected since the results of the clustering in the previous subsection already showed evidence that the mail corpus is not as complex as the news corpus for machine learning algorithms.
 The increase in accuracy can be seen as a property of the mail corpus, however, again the comparison between the algorithms is more important in the question if the news articles are suitable as a more available alternative to emails.

-Comparing the results to [figure @fig:class-performance] and [table @tbl:classification-results], one can see that all classifiers behave comparable to the outcome of the evaluation on the news corpus.
+Comparing the results to [Figure @fig:class-performance] and [Table @tbl:classification-results], one can see that all classifiers behave comparable to the outcome of the evaluation on the news corpus.

 The SVM classifier using TF-IDF vectors has the best accuracy of all classifiers when trained on the complete training set closely followed by the likelihood maximization classifier.